antoniofranciscoandrade/singapore-mrt-route-planner/README.md

 # Singapore MRT Route Planner

 This app contains an interactive map with the stations and lines of Singapore's urban rail system, including planned additions over the next decade.
-It allows users to find the shortest route from any station to any other station on this future network by using Dijktra's shortest path algorithm.
+It allows users to find the shortest route from any station to any other station on this future network by using Dijkstra's shortest path algorithm.

 ## Instructions